effip24/Openu-System-Programming-Lab-in-C-20465/README.md

  *

 Mmn 14:
- * Final project for the course "Systems Programming Lab" at the Open University.
+ * Final project of the course "Systems Programming Lab" at the Open University. two pass assembler model based on imaginary computer and imaginary assembly language.